davidemodolo/ImNabboCards/README.md

 **Draw steps:**
 1. play the `.mp3` file;
-2. randomly selects a rarity;
+2. randomly select a rarity;
-3. randomly selects a card of such rarity;
+3. randomly select a card of such rarity;
-4. 1.5s animation from the right that makes the drawn card appear;
+4. 1.5s animation "from the right" that makes the drawn card appear;
-5. the card stays for 5 seconds;
+5. the card stays for 45 seconds;
 6. hide the card;
 7. add the drawn card to the log file;
-8. reduce the number of uses left by one and disable the card if it reaches `0`.
+8. reduce by one the number of uses left and disable the card if it reaches `0`.

 If there isn't any available card of the randomly selected rarity, it first checks the lower rarities and then the higher rarities.
-> _e.g.: if Rarity 4 is selected and it has no cards, the check order is 3-2-1-5-6_.
+> _e.g.: if Rarity 4 is selected and it has no cards, the check order is 3-2-1-5-6.
+If there isn't any card available, it returns the first card whether is active/drawable or not._

 The pool can be made by **A** cards, **B** cards or **both**.